nhat82/CourseMatch/README.md

-A website that UMD students can go on & see what courses their friends are in.
-Students can register, log in, and have a profile with enrolled/interested to enroll courses.
+A website that UMD students can go on & see what courses/club their friends are in or interested in.
+Students can register, log in, and have a profile with enrolled/interested to enroll courses, clubs.
 Students can also have a following list and see what they are taking.
-Course listings pulls from planetterp API.
-Home Page can search for courses and people.
+Course listings pulls from planetterp API and TerpLink.
+Home Page can search for courses, clubs, and people.

 ### Functionality will only be available to logged-in users
 - View their profile page
 - Follow/unfollowing people
-- Add a course they’re have enrolled or interested in
+- Add courses, clubs they’re have enrolled or interested in
 - See list of following people
 - See list of courses